wanghongran2023/AWS_ML_finetuning/README.md

         print(f"Epoch {e}: Loss {running_loss / len(train_loader)}, Accuracy {100 * correct / total}%")
 ```

+Although the SageMaker Debugger is powerful, we need to use it carefully; otherwise, it may produce abnormal outputs.
+For example, if we display the epochs_accuracy data in the code above, we will get an image as bellow:

 <div style="display: flex;" align="center">
  <img src="./image/epochs_accuracy.png" style="width: 50%; height: auto;">